Sailboat Charter Vacation

 Ekincik.
 Twenty miles east of Marmaris,

-The best full-menu dining on the south coast, situated with a delightful view, the service
+One of the better full-menu dining establishments on the south coast, situated with a delightful view, the

 *The beginning of the end was probably less definite, rather a gradual consequence of hubris